hurryclear/interactive-visualization-data-analysis-app/praktikum4_pulsar/explanation of models.md

    - Reserves 20% of the training data for validation during training.
    - Helps monitor the model’s generalization performance.

-Why Is This Architecture Suitable for Your Task?
+# Why Is This Architecture Suitable?
 1. Binary Classification:
-	•	The network is designed for binary classification (e.g., predicting 0 or 1), which aligns with your dataset’s target_class.
+    - The network is designed for binary classification (e.g., predicting 0 or 1), which aligns with your dataset’s target_class.
 2. Moderate Complexity:
-	•	The architecture is neither too shallow nor too deep, suitable for datasets of moderate complexity.
+    - The architecture is neither too shallow nor too deep, suitable for datasets of moderate complexity.
-	•	It avoids overfitting on small datasets and underfitting on larger datasets.
+    - It avoids overfitting on small datasets and underfitting on larger datasets.
 3. Regularization:
-	•	Dropout and early stopping prevent the model from overfitting, making it generalize better to unseen data.
+    - Dropout and early stopping prevent the model from overfitting, making it generalize better to unseen data.
 4. Non-linearity:
-	•	The ReLU activation captures non-linear patterns in the data, which are common in real-world problems.
+    - The ReLU activation captures non-linear patterns in the data, which are common in real-world problems.
 5. Efficient Training:
-	•	The Adam optimizer ensures faster convergence, even with noisy or sparse data.
+    - The Adam optimizer ensures faster convergence, even with noisy or sparse data.

-Summary of the Network
+# Summary of the Network
-	•	Input Layer: Processes the dataset’s features.
+1. Input Layer: Processes the dataset’s features.
-	•	Hidden Layers: Learn hierarchical patterns from the data.
+2. Hidden Layers: Learn hierarchical patterns from the data.
-	•	Output Layer: Outputs probabilities for binary classification.
+3. Output Layer: Outputs probabilities for binary classification.
-	•	Regularization: Dropout and early stopping improve generalization.
+4. Regularization: Dropout and early stopping improve generalization.
-	•	Optimization: Adam optimizer balances speed and stability.
+5. Optimization: Adam optimizer balances speed and stability.

 This design provides a good balance of power, regularization, and computational efficiency for your binary classification task.
 Let me know if you’d like a deeper dive into any part!